Toytiny/CMFlow/README.md

 ## Getting Started

 To find out how to run our scene flow experiments, please see our intructions in [GETTING_STARTED](./src/GETTING_STARTED.md).
+If you meet some issues when runinng our code, please raise them under this repository.

 ## Abstract